 Although the pathophysiology of psoriasis remains unclear, cross-talk between innate and adaptive immune systems underlies the inflammatory infiltrate observed in psoriasis [3].
 Activated myeloid dendritic cells release interleukin-12 (IL-12) and IL-23, which induce the proliferation of T-helper type 1 (Th1), Th17, and Th22 cells that subsequently produce pro-inflammatory cytokines (e.g., IL-17, IL-122, interferon gamma [IFN-γ], and tumor necrosis factor-alpha [TNF-α]) that characterize psoriasis, with the IL-23/Th17 pathway being the most predominant [2].
 In contrast, allergic diseases, such as asthma, rhinitis, and eczema (atopic dermatitis), mainly involve skewed Th2-cells response to foreign bodies (allergens), which can lead to over-expression of IL-4 and IL-13, and subsequently increased production of immunoglobulin E, thereby causing an allergic reaction [4].
 Although up-regulation of Th1 cells has been hypothesized to correlate with down-regulation of Th2 cells and vice versa, this paradigm has been challenged as the coexistence of autoimmune diseases caused by Th1 immune responses and allergic diseases caused by Th2 immune responses is not rare [5, 6].
 Furthermore, genetic studies on allergic and autoimmune diseases have demonstrated considerable commonality in susceptibility loci [7], especially between eczema and psoriasis as inflammatory diseases of the skin [8], while others have reported opposing genetic susceptibility at the same loci [9].

-The association between psoriasis and allergic diseases has no consensus among studies: while a few observational epidemiologic studies have supported this association and suggested they have a common pathogenesis [10-15], other reports found no or inverse association between psoriasis and allergic diseases [16, 17].
+The association between psoriasis and allergic diseases has been assessed in a limited number of studies.
+Majority of the studies that have assessed the association between psoriasis and allergic diseases have reported positive associations and suggested that psoriasis and allergic diseases have a common pathogenesis [10-15], while few reports found no or inverse association between psoriasis and allergic diseases [16, 17].
 Given that the multimorbidity (co-occurrence) of allergic disease is not rare [18], the association between psoriasis and multimorbidity of allergic diseases requires further investigations.
 Hence, we aimed to evaluate the association of psoriasis with asthma, rhinitis, and eczema both as single and co-occurring conditions in adolescents.

 Methods